Hand-And-Paw/hand-and-paw/api/README.md

 ---

-## delete user
+## Delete user

-Removes a user of the dataBase.
+Remove a user of the dataBase.

-> To use this rout, you must register and them login, once logged in in Postman you need to put in the header section as key **Authorization** and value **bearer token** where **token** is the code that you are going to receive as response once you are logged in.
+> To use this route, you must register and then login.
+Once logged in, in Postman you need to put in the header section as key **Authorization** and value **bearer token** where **token** is the code that you are going to receive as response once you are logged in.

 - **URL**